aws-solutions-library-samples/guidance-for-using-floating-virtual-fixed-ip-address-with-load-balancing-on-aws/README.md

 **Architecture Workflow**

-0. The client application (e.g. running on [Amazon EC2](https://aws.amazon.com/pm/ec2/) ) connects to the target cloud resource through floating-IP.
+0. The client application (e.g. running on [Amazon EC2](https://aws.amazon.com/pm/ec2/) ) connects to the target AWS Cloud resource through floating-IP.
 It represents the business application.
 1. [Amazon EventBridge](https://aws.amazon.com/eventbridge/) Scheduler invokes every minute the [AWS Step Functions](https://aws.amazon.com/step-functions/) flow which orchestrates the health checks and failover process of floating-IP, if needed..
-2. AWS Step Functions flow execution iterates over set of steps every N seconds, where N is configurable.
-One execution runs up to a minute.
+2. AWS Step Functions flow execution iterates over set of steps every N seconds, where N is configurable, its execution runs up to one minute.
 3. As an initial step, the context (probing counter and last probing result) from previous Step Function execution is retrieved from [Amazon DynamoDB](https://aws.amazon.com/pm/dynamodb/).
 4. AWS Lambda probing function is invoked.
 The context from previous execution is passed as its input.
 5. The probing AWS Lambda function checks the health of the target of the floating-IP, returns the probing result back to AWS Step Functions execution.
 In case of failed health check, it increases the count of failed health checks by one and sets the probing result to ”failed”.
-6. The probing function logs metrics like response time and failed probes in [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) Metrics
+6. The probing Lambda function logs metrics like response time and failed probes in [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) Metrics
 7. If the threshold of failed health checks is reached, the failover procedure is initialized by Step Functions flow.
 The failover  AWS Lambda function is invoked to execute the procedure.
 8. The failover AWS Lambda function manipulates one or more Route Tables, and changes the target ENI (Elastic Network Interface) of the route associated with the floating-IP to the one in "secondary" subnet
 9. The failover function logs failover count metrics in Amazon CloudWatch Metrics.